7Ji/arb/README.md

    - doing this would also mean splitting builds into multiple steps (build -> install -> build)
  - [ ] Use unshare to build in dedicated containers
  - [ ] Remove all explicit panics introduced in early prototype stage
+ - [ ] Use libalpm to interact with pkgdep, etc

 ## Internal
 The builder does the following to save a great chunk of build time and resource: